wdfhai/README-generator/readme.md

 ### Description

-This application receives input from the user regarding their project, and then creates a README markdown file.
-In fact, this README was also generated with this application.
+This application is designed to take input from the user regarding their project and then generate a quality README markdown file with all the relevant information.
+In fact, this README was also generated through this application.

 ### Built With

 Following languages, frameworks and libraries were used in the development of this project:

 - HTML,CSS,JavaScript
-- JQuery
+- NodeJS

 ### Installation

-Yes, you'll need NodeJS, NPM, Inquirer and Chalk installed.
+Yes, you'll need NodeJS, NPM and NPM packages such as Inquirer and Chalk installed before running the application.

 ### Usage

-Have your project/repository link, image preview link and preferred contact details (including links if necessary) ready.
+Have your repo/project link, preview image link/path and your contact details ready.
+Once ready, type in node index.js from the correct directory to initialize the application.

 ### Contributing